-The word limits specified for dissertations, theses and reports cover text and notes, but exclude the bibliography and for theses and dissertations, any descriptive catalogue.
-Theses, dissertations and practical reports should be accompanied by a signed statement of the number of words in the text and notes (but excluding the bibliography), and all submissions on Weblearn include a declaration that it is the candidate's own work.
+Dissertations and practical reports should be accompanied by a signed statement of the number of words in the text and notes, and all submissions on WebLearn include a declaration that it is the candidate's own work.
 Dissertations, theses and reports will be penalised by up to 1 mark for every 2% (or part thereof) by which they exceed the specified word limit.
-Please note that all references and footnotes should be included in the word count.

-8. THESES
+8. THESES (25,000 WORDS)